On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: An Example: Universal Coxeter Group and Apollonian Gaskets

-It turns out that the group of isometries $\mathcal{I}(\H^n_c)$ is the subgroup of the M\" obius group of $\R^n\times\{0\}$ that leaves invariant $D^n$ or, equivalently, generated by inversions/reflections with respect to hyperplanes/spheres that are perpendicular to the boundary.
+It turns out that the group of isometries $\mathcal{I}(\mathbb{H}^n_c)$ is the subgroup of the M\" obius group of $\mathbb{R}^n\times\{0\}$ that leaves $D^n$ invariant or, equivalently, generated by inversions with respect to spheres that are perpendicular to the boundary\footnote{It contains all reflections with respect to hyperplanes that are perpendicular to the boundary.}.
 The model is conformal: the hyperbolic and Euclidean angles are the same.\\